Garage Security: A Common Sense Guide

 Thieve like entering through garages, which are often unlocked, or at least, not well-secured.
 These are the top five stolen items from garages:

-6. Home Invasion: I’d rather lose 50 soccer balls than have a stranger invade my home.
-The door to the house from an attached garage is the most insecure entryway on many houses.
-That’s why it makes sense to secure the home from invasion while protecting your car, lawn equipment, sports equipment, and tools.
+- Home Invasion: I'd rather lose 50 soccer balls than have a stranger invade my home.
+The door to the house from an attached garage is the most insecure entryway in many houses.
+That's why it makes sense to secure the home from invasion while protecting your car, lawn equipment, sports equipment, and tools.

 Garage Entry Points to Secure

-1. doors: outer doors, door to home, loft door
+- doors: outer doors, door to the home, loft door

 Types of Garage Security Solutions